NoRule Book Banner

 But reducing Aaron Swartz to just a hacker misses the uncomfortable reason his story still resonates today.

-Because he wasn’t an outsider throwing rocks at the system from the fringes.
+Because he wasn’t simply an outsider throwing rocks at the system from the fringes.
 He was one of the people helping build the modern internet itself.

-Who profits when ordinary people cannot access it?
+“Who gets to control knowledge — and who profits when ordinary people cannot access it?”

 The Boy Who Understood the Internet Before Most Adults Did